Key Takeaways

 8. Plan for the Long-Term: Long-Term Care Planning

-Effective long-term care planning includes:
+Why long-term care planning retains patients:

 9. Turn Patients Into Advocates: Encourage Referrals